rancher/dashboard/docusaurus/docs/extensions/advanced/fix-annotations-published-extensions.md

 This will update the `index.yaml` of your Helm chart, propagating those annotation changes and also re-package the `tgz` file under `assets`.

+**6)** Once the procedure is complete, remove the `package.json`, `yarn.lock`, and `/node_modules` folder from your branch to avoid committing them.

-**6)** After the procedure is finished, just create a PR for your repository and merge your changes.
-The annotations that were changed in those published version should now be according to your needs.
-Careful to only commit the needed changes and not your new `package.json` or the `/node_modules` folder
+**7)** Create a pull request for your repository and merge your changes.
+The annotations for the published version should now reflect your updates.